Copland (operating system): Mac OS legacy

-The other main issue was that early Macs lack a memory management unit (MMU), which precludes the possibility of several fundamental modern features.
-An MMU provides memory protection to ensure that programs cannot accidentally overwrite other program's memory, and provisions shared memory that allows data to be easily passed among libraries.
-Lacking shared memory, the API was instead written so the operating system and application shares all memory, which is what allows QuickDraw to examine the application's memory for settings like the line drawing mode or color.

 These limits meant that supporting the multitasking of more than one program at a time would be difficult, without rewriting all of this operating system and application code.
 Yet doing so would mean the system would run unacceptably slow on existing hardware.
 Instead, Apple adopted a system known as MultiFinder in 1987, which keeps the running application in control of the computer, as before, but allows an application to be rapidly switched to another, normally simply by clicking on its window.
 Programs that are not in the foreground are periodically given short bits of time to run, but as before, the entire process is controlled by the applications, not the operating system.

 Because the operating system and applications all share one memory space, it is possible for a bug in any one of them to corrupt the entire operating system, and crash the machine.
 Under MultiFinder, any crash anywhere will crash all running programs.
 Running multiple applications potentially increases the chances of a crash, making the system potentially more fragile.

 Adding greatly to the severity of the problem is the patching mechanism used to add functions to the operating system, known as CDEVs and INITs or Control Panels and Extensions.
 Third party developers also make use of this mechanism to add features, including screensavers and a hierarchical Apple menu.
 Some of these third-party control panels became almost universal, like the popular After Dark screensaver package.
 Because there was no standard for use of these patches, it is not uncommon for several of these add-ons — including Apple's own additions to the OS — to use the same patches, and interfere with each other, leading to more crashing.